vilisimo/website/content/projects/tasks.md

 project: tasks
 weight: 3
 ---
-`Tasks` is a simple command line tool to enable creating and keeping track of tasks that need to be done.
+`tasks` is a simple command line tool to enable creating and keeping track of tasks that need to be done.

 The main reason for this project was to have a simple project that allows some